Proteomics: Structural proteomics

 Structural proteomics includes the analysis of protein structures at large-scale.
 It compares protein structures and helps identify functions of newly discovered genes.
 The structural analysis also helps to understand that where drugs bind to proteins and also shows where proteins interact with each other.
 This understanding is achieved using different technologies such as X-ray crystallography and NMR spectroscopy.

 Bioinformatics for proteomics (proteome informatics)

 Much proteomics data is collected with the help of high throughput technologies such as mass spectrometry and microarray.
 It would often take weeks or months to analyze the data and perform comparisons by hand.
-For this reason, biologists and chemists are collaborating with computer scientists and mathematicians to create programs and pipeline to computationally analyze the protein data.
+For this reason, biologists and chemists are collaborating with computer scientists and mathematicians to create programs and data pipelines to computationally analyze the protein data.
 Using bioinformatics techniques, researchers are capable of faster analysis and data storage.
 A good place to find lists of current programs and databases is on the ExPASy bioinformatics resource portal.
 The applications of bioinformatics-based proteomics include medicine, disease diagnosis, biomarker identification, and many more.